penumbra1/expensify/README.md

 ### Code

-Changed `mapDispatchToProps` to object syntax instead of function (except where ownProps are passed).
-This binds action creators automatically.
+Changed `mapDispatchToProps` to object syntax instead of function (except where ownProps are passed) to bind action creators automatically.

-Used React 16 and rendered adjacent JSX tags in arrays <3.
+Used React Fragments to render multiple JSX elements.

 ### Testing